Bet06sari/Bet06sari/README.md

 - 🔭 I’m currently working on backend
-- 🌱 I’m currently learning Microservices Java
+- 🌱 I’m currently learning Selenium and Beautifulsoup with Pyton
 - ⚡ You can also read about my works :  https://medium.com/@betulsari_97

 <h3 align="left">Languages and Tools:</h3>